A guide to navigating Australia’s gas and electricity providers

 - Are there any additional charges for late payments or credit card fees?

 - Can they offer you any discounts as an incentive to choose their services?

 - Are there any additional benefits that you may be eligible for, such as prompt payment discounts?

 - How often will you be billed, and what payment options are available?

 Knowing your rights

 An energy services contract is a legally binding document, so it is crucial that you read the terms and conditions and fully understand every aspect of the plan you are signing up for.

 As a consumer, you have a right for the service provider to supply you with a contract that clearly states this information.
 Your electricity company should provide you with a fact sheet that specifically outlines all charges and fees, the length of the contract, the payment terms, and other key details of the plan you have chosen.

 Taking control of your energy usage

-In addition to finding the most cost effective energy supplier for your home or business, there are a number of steps that you can take to minimise your electricity expense.
+In addition to finding the most cost-effective energy supplier for your home or small business, there are a number of steps that you can take to minimise your electricity expense.